‘Little People, Big World:’ Amy Roloff Enjoys Downtime With New Beau Back Home, ‘LPBW’ Fans Remain Skeptical

 “Never cared for the guy from day one.
 Something is just not right with him; he acts sneaky,” another commenter wrote.

 Despite the reservations of the reality TV star’s followers, many of Amy’s fans have rallied behind her current relationship, nonetheless.
-As stated by Amy’s supporters, the LPBW star is a smart, grown woman, and is fully capable of making her own decisions.
+As stated by Amy’s supporters, the LPBW star is a smart, grown woman, and she is fully capable of making her own decisions.
 Thus, she likely has an excellent handle on her relationship.

 “Amy is a grown woman and can make her own decisions – this is all new for her, and I give her credit for heading out of her comfort zone and trying a new relationship,” wrote one of her supporters.